deepwel/Chinese-Annotator/README.md

 # Chinese-Annotator

-Annotator for Chinese Text Corpus (under development, welcome for ideas and codes)
+Annotator for Chinese Text Corpus (under development, welcome for ideas and contributions)

-Many NLP tasks require many labelling data.
+Many NLP tasks require lots of labelling data.
 Current annotators are mostly for English.
-We want to develop Chinese Annotator based on some open source annotators.
+We want to develop a Chinese Annotator based on existing open source technologies.

-Reference:
+## Reference:

 ### IEPY